peachey2k2/cheys-background-addon/README.md

 Simply go to `Project > Tools > Backgrounds`.
 That should open up the configuration window.

 > [!NOTE]
 > Changing the UI color might freeze your editor for a second or two.
-Don't worry, that's supposed to happen.
+Don't worry, that's normal.
+Godot just takes time to refresh all the theming.

 ![image](https://github.com/peachey2k2/cheys-background-addon/assets/100072467/c6d28ac6-733e-4112-8511-ceb0f2cc5c5a)